 One of the first early signs of an abusive relationship is your gut feeling that something isn’t going right.
 Sadly though, it often takes nearly five to seven acts of violence before a person leaves the abuser.

-Be very careful of these warning signs if you are in a relationship because you might just be in an abusive one without even knowing about it.
+Be very careful of these warning signs if you are in a relationship because if you experience them, you might just be in an abusive relationship without even knowing about it.

-You need to weigh out that from your gut feeling about him or her.
+You need to weigh out that from your gut feeling about your partner or the person in relationship with.
+If you see the signs he will abuse you, you need to take action.

 Does he or she want your hand in marriage very quickly?
 Does your partner flatter you a lot more than expected to win you over?